 at the Essex Scottish Regiment's recruiting office to volunteer for

-the Second World War, they say he was wearing riding boots.
+the Second World War, he was wearing his riding boots.

 It might have been expected from an irrepressible young man who was the offspring o… Read full post »

 "It was Canada from the Atlantic to the Pacific on parade.
 I thought then ... that in those few minutes I witnessed the birth of a nation."